nachocaru/xaprb.com/content/blog/2009-03-07-a-review-of-secobackup-amazon-s3-backups-for-mysql.md

 2. What technique is used for the backup?
 Is it mysqldump or a custom product that does something similar?
 Is it a filesystem copy? **Answer: mysqldump.**
 3. Does the backup system understand that *you cannot back up InnoDB by simply copying its files*? **Answer: It doesn't do file copies.**
 4. Does the backup use FLUSH TABLES, LOCK TABLES, or FLUSH TABLES WITH READ LOCK?
 These all interrupt processing. **Answer: None of the above.**
 5. What other effects are there on MySQL?
-Iâ€™ve seen systems that do a RESET MASTER, which immediately breaks replication.
+I've seen systems that do a RESET MASTER, which immediately breaks replication.
 Are there any FLUSH commands at all, like FLUSH LOGS? **Answer: None of the above.**
 6. How does the system guarantee that you can perform point-in-time recovery? **Answer: It does not.
 It doesn't capture the binary log positions.**
 7. How does the system guarantee consistency with the binary log, InnoDB logs, and replication? **Answer: It does not.
 It doesn't capture the binary log positions.**
 8. Can you use the system to set up new MySQL replication slaves?
 How? **Answer: No. It does not capture the master log positions.**